 Modern Slavery Statement

-This statement sets out Certitude’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financial year 1 April 2021 to 31 March 2022.
+This statement sets out Certitude's actions to understand all potential modern slavery risks related to our organisation and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in our organisation and supply chains.
+This statement relates to actions and activities during the financial year 1 April 2022 to 31 March 2023.

 As part of the Health and Social Care Sector, we recognise that we have a responsibility to take a robust approach to slavery and human trafficking.